STAR-RG/practical_testing_book/debugging/gitbisect.md

 # git-bisect

-It is common to make some change on a repository that introduces a bug.
-And sometimes this bug goes unoticed for a while, but when it's detected not always is simple to find the root cause.
+It is common to make changes on a repository that introduces a bug.
+And sometimes this bug goes unnoticed for a while, but when it's detected not always is simple to find the root cause.

 If you are using git as your version-control system, the `bisect` command may help you on this matter.
 As specified by the documentation, it uses binary search to find the commit that introduced a bug.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/D7JJnLFOn4A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Hands On
+## Hands-On

 Now let's try using git-bisect by ourselves on a repository: